 While getting enough protein is something you should focus on anyway, getting enough is even more important if you exercise.
 Research shows that consuming just 20 percent of your calories from protein while exercising can lead to muscle loss.
 This tells us that your body requires more protein if you are exercising, likely closer to 30 percent of your calories or more depending on your individual body.
 Plus, right after you exercise, your body is ready to soak in nutrients for recovery, especially protein.
-This is why reaching for a quick keto-friendly protein shake on your way home from the gym may be your best option.
+This is why reaching for a quick, refueling keto-friendly protein shake on your way home from the gym may be your best option.

 But it’s just as important to note that choosing the right protein source after a workout is also essential.
 You need something that is fast-digesting during your post-workout window, which starts right after your workout and extends up to 24 hours.
 Whey protein, which comes from dairy, is the fastest-digesting protein powder, and when taken after exercise, it can stimulate muscle-protein synthesis, or the building of new muscle.
 This matters because muscle-protein synthesis is essential for recovery and preventing sore muscles.

 People avoiding lactose from dairy can still get the benefits of whey protein by choosing a protein powder containing whey protein isolate (aka whey isolate, a dietary supplement that separates components from milk), which contains the lowest amounts of lactose.

 Once you’ve nourished your body with rapidly digesting protein, you’re ready for a full meal.
 After you get home from the gym, prepare a high-protein and higher fat meal to make sure that you are continuing to focus on protein intake and getting all of the micronutrients from quality fat sources.
 Both will help facilitate recovery.